mikependon/RepoDB/README.md

 This section will always be updated with the latest official result.

 ## Operations

-Below are the list of operations available at RepoDb.

 Operation                                                                                                 | Normal<TEntity> | Normal<TEntity> (Async) | TableName | TableName (Async) | Packed Execution | Data Providers         |
 ----------------------------------------------------------------------------------------------------------|-----------------|-------------------------|-----------|-------------------|------------------|------------------------|